 The answer would be that it depends on how we choose to define the entity.
 Do we define it as a mind within a body, the so-called dualism or essentialism.
-Do we define it as only the conscious part of the mind or as all of the body together.
+Do we define it as only the conscious part of the mind or as all the body together.
 Most are brought up to think intuitively that there’s a ghost in the machine but it doesn’t make it more valid.

 Then someone might want to point out that we are influenced by society “in the back of our heads”, that we’re “manipulated in our subconscious”.
 Which I would retort with: Do we consider our subconscious a part of ourselves or not?
-If yes then the influence is part of the composition of ourselves and so we’re still acting out of free will even if subconsciously.
+If yes then the influence is part of the composition of ourselves, and so we’re still acting out of free will even if subconsciously.

 This is the portion I want to press, it depends on how you define the